mpyrev/django-host-user-override/README.md

 to be logged in as different users in different tabs **at the same time** without losing your primary authenticated user.

-Works only if you're logged in as superuser.
+Works only if you're logged in as superuser by default (can be changed in settings).

 Also gives you big red banner on top of every page if your user is overridden.